-Thank you to author Lane Baker for providing me with a copy of Twisted Pines in order to write this honest review.
+Thank you to Lane Baker for providing me with a copy of his book in exchange for these honest reviews.

 Twisted Pines starts with a prologue about a kid at a carnival who is passed a mysterious note while his dad isn’t looking.
 I remember thinking this was interesting when I read it but honestly forgot all about it by the time we cycled back to it in the epilogue.